 Absolutely not, we simply recommend choosing and serving sugars sparingly.
 A food with sugar is safer for teeth if it is eaten with a meal, not as a snack.
 When your child chews during his or her meal, the saliva produced helps neutralize the acids that are found in sugary and starchy foods.
 Foods that are not easily washed away from your child’s teeth by saliva, water, or milk have more cavity-causing potential.

 What causes cavities?

 Many types of bacteria live in our mouths—some good, some bad.
 When these bacteria come into contact with sugary foods left behind on your child’s teeth after eating, acids are produced.
-These acids then attack the enamel, and eventually eat through the enamel and create holes in the teeth, which Dr. Jack Brinkley and our team call cavities, or caries.
+These acids then attack the enamel, and eventually eat through the enamel and create holes in the teeth, which Dr. Scott Smith and our team call cavities, or caries.